VINIT-INAMKE/next14frontend/README.md

 ## ✨ Overview

-**Starlord LMS** is a next-generation Learning Management System (LMS) focused on blockchain and Web3 technology education.
+**Knowledge Ledger** is a next-generation Learning Management System (LMS) focused on blockchain and Web3 technology education.
 Built on the Cardano blockchain, it offers a decentralized, verifiable, and transparent platform for both students and instructors.
 The platform enables learners to earn immutable, blockchain-stored certificates and credentials, while instructors can create, manage, and monetize high-quality courses.

 </div>